raahulEsakiraja/Enhancing-CNN-Efficiency-for-Time-Series-Forecasting-Pruning-by-Weight-Magnitude/README.md

 without substantial loss in accuracy, offering a practical solution for real-world forecasting applications.

-I have uploaded the colab used to get my results, a Python file for code, and the results of my findings summarised in a research paper.
+I have uploaded the colab used to get my results, a Python file for code, and the results of my findings summarised in a draft research paper.